agamm/awesome-developer-first/README.md

 # Awesome Developer-First [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of awesome developer-first tools and products.
+You can follow me on [Twitter](https://twitter.com/agammore) for more dev related content :)

 The definition of developer-first for this repo is:
 * Developers are the target audience.